bpmutter/ben.perlmutter.io/_posts/2020-07-4-ben-perlmutter-io.md

 My personal website - *April 2020 — ongoing*

-(ben.perlmutter.io)[https://ben.perlmutter.io/] is a Jekyll site deployed onto Github Pages.
+This website, [ben.perlmutter.io](http://ben.perlmutter.io/), is a Jekyll site deployed onto Github Pages.
 It features information about me, the projects I'm working on, and my blog.

 The primary goal for this website, like any personal page, is to show off myself and my programming abilities.
 The website is a constant work in progress, and serves as something of a mad laboratory for technologies and design ideas that I'm trying out.